US Senator calls for de-escalation of tensions between India, Pak

-Fresh from her visit to the PoK, an American Senator has called for finding ways to de-escalate tensions between India and Pakistan.
-New England Senator Maggie Hasan said this in a tweet after her visit to Pak-occupied Kashmir.
+Fresh from her visit to Pakistan-occupied Kashmir, an American Senator has called for finding ways to de-escalate tensions between India and Pakistan.
+New England Senator Maggie Hasan said this in a tweet on Thursday night.

-She is currently on a visit to the region.
-After traveling to Afghanistan and Pakistan, she is now headed to India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)